 Plitvice Lakes National Park is a fairytale storybook type of place.
 It is renowned for the amazing colors of the various lakes that cascade down the valley.
 Differing shades of blue and differing shades of green combined with the waterfalls cascading over the travertine dams work together to create poetic landscapes.

-Plitvice Lakes Trails
+Plitvice Lakes National Park Trails:

 Hiking in and around the Plitvice Lakes and waterfalls is like a taste of heaven.
 The serenity is pure paradise.
 The majority of trails are paved or boarded and easily navigated through the park.